• Home

 The slack in demand for Jordan's 1986 Fleer rookie card has been picked up by intense demand for Jordan's Star Company rookie cards.
 The demand has been fueled by PSA's decision to grade Star Basketball cards, a big turning point in the industry.

-As noted previously, Jordan's Star rookie cards have significantly limited supplies as compared to the 1986 Fleer Jordan rookie card.
+As noted, Jordan’s Star rookie cards have significantly limited supplies compared to the 1986 Fleer Jordan rookie card.

-If you are looking to invest in any Jordan rookie card, I recommend considering any of the Star Jordan rookies, which I believe have better long term potential, due to the limited population.
+If you are looking to invest in a Jordan rookie card, I recommend considering any of the Star Jordan rookies.
+Due to their limited population, I believe they have better long-term potential.

 Where Can I Safely Buy A Michael Jordan Rookie Card?